ai2cm/fv3gfs-fortran/README.md

     cachix use vulcanclimatemodeling

+Finally, you can build the model like this

+    nix-build -A fv3

 Without using the cachix cache, FV3 and all its dependencies will need to build from source (~20 minutes).
 This only happens once per machine, but it is slow.

+## Running simple tests

+Now you can enter a shell with fv3 and all its dependencies installed by running

+    nix-shell tests.nix

+This will download all the dependencies from the internet, building any uncached packages from scratch.

+Then, you can run a simple test by running

+    tox

 ## Developing